guiyom-e/kumo-articles/blog-posts/six-guidelines-for-risk-less-data-migrations/six-guidelines-for-risk-less-data-migrations.md

 - If possible, save the changes and the version of items during the migration process.
 - Keep track of migration applications in each environment.
 - The versions must be strictly increasing (in a specific order relationship) and deterministic to be able to compare versions.
+For instance, with an incremented integer or a timestamp and a reference to the previous version.

 ### Remove data after complete validation only